 NT Volunteer of the Year Awards

-The NT Volunteer of the Year Awards celebrate exemplary volunteer work and recognise the contribution that volunteers make to communities in the Northern Territory (NT).
+The Northern Territory (NT) Volunteer of the Year Awards celebrate exemplary volunteer work and recognise the contribution that volunteers make to communities in the NT.

-The awards are an initiative of Volunteering SA&NT and are sponsored by the Northern Territory Government.
+The awards are an initiative of Volunteering SA&NT and are sponsored by the NT Government.

 The awards recognise the following categories.